smaxtec/slate/source/index.html.md

 Parameter | Description ||
 --------- | ----------- | ---
 organisation_id | ID of the organisation where the animal belongs to. | `required` official_id     | The official id of the animal.
-This is in the most cases the eartag of the animal. | `required`
+This is in the most cases the eartag of the animal. | `required` min_create_ts | The minimum creation timestamp of the events. |
+min_event_ts | The minimum event timestamp of the events. |

 **Event Types**